cs3216/cs3216.github.io/coursework/product-design/index.md

 ## Final Mockups & Assignment Write-up

 With the previous draft's user testing results, you should come to a good conclusion on what your MVP should act and look like.
 The final mock ups should be complete and sufficiently detailed to be handed off to a developer to realize them.
+Include mockups of the onboarding, first use, and (if applicable) login flows.

 <div class="box">
   <strong class="milestone-counter">Milestone 9:</strong> Finalize the mock ups and save them under the folder "Final".